justinxwynkoop/Tip-Calculator/README.md

 # Tip-Calculator

-This is a smiple tip calculator that once given an amount will produce a 20% tip with a total that should be left.
+This is a simple tip calculator that when given an amount will produce a 20% tip and a total that includes amount plus 20% tip.

-This is coded in javascript.
+This was coded in Javascript.